 AWC’s Poetry Machine

 Pay attention the next time you’re in the grocery store, diner, restroom, or your local gas station… you might encounter one of ACW’s Poetry Machines!
-In collaboration with Visiting Writer Erin Dorney, we’re repurposing a number of machines to distribute poems and other writing throughout the Adirondack region.
+In collaboration with 2022-2024 Visiting Writer Erin Dorney, we’ve repurposed a number of machines to distribute poems and other writing throughout the Adirondack region.

 The Poetry Machine is an old capsule machine, the kind you might spend two quarters to get a bouncy ball, sticky hand, or small plastic alien from in the vestibule of a convenience store.
 With our machine, you can get your very own poem (for free—no quarters necessary).